hashicorp/terraform-provider-azurerm/website/docs/functions/normalise_resource_id.html.markdown

 ~> Provider-defined functions are supported in Terraform 1.8 and later.

-Takes an Azure Resource ID and attempts to normalises the case-sensitive system segments as required by the AzureRM provider.
+Takes an Azure Resource ID and attempts to normalise the case-sensitive system segments as required by the AzureRM provider.

 ~> **NOTE:** User specified segments are not affected or corrected. (e.g. resource names).
 Please ensure that these match your configuration correctly to avoid errors.
 If a resource is not supported by the provider, this function may not provide a correct result.